 2 Understanding customers

 Successful communications are not (only) about highlighting technology, design, materials, or novel functions.
 More importantly, you need to inform your target groups about the gains they make when opting for your products or services.

 Products (and services) can be functionally but also emotionally appealing, and for very different reasons.
-Thus, you will want to know your buyer personas and their personal demands: the product-market fit is essential for your sales.
+Thus, you will want to know your buyer personas and their personal demands: the product-market fit is crucial for your sales.
 Keep in mind that the majority of buyers in Germany are aged 40 years and beyond.
 This means that essentially you need to be accessible to a wider group of consumers or be able to penetrate smaller groups to reach sufficient sales volumes.

 3 Communications structures